 For years, we’ve been told that in order to have a strong password it must include three things:

-The issue isn’t necessarily that NIST advised people to create passwords that are easy to crack, but it did steer people into creating lazy passwords, using capitalization, special characters, and numbers that are easy to predict, like “Mellis@1.”
+The issue isn’t necessarily that NIST advised people to create passwords that are easy to crack, but it does have a tendency to steer people into creating lazy passwords, using capitalization, special characters, and numbers wind up becoming very predictable, like “Jon@than1.”

 At first glance it may seem secure, but in reality, these strings of characters and numbers could easily be compromised by hackers using common algorithms and to make matters worse, NIST also recommended that people change their passwords regularly, but did not define what it actually means to “change” them.
 Since people thought their passwords were already secure with special characters, most only added one number or symbol.